 - Location of the accident

 Tip 5: Take pictures

 Taking photos of all vehicles involved in the accident is very important.
 These photos could make or break a claim.
 Photos provide visual details about how the accident may have occurred, who was at fault, and the damages that were sustained as a result.
 Insurance companies can obtain measurements and distances among surrounding objects.

 Tip 6: Notify your insurance agency

-Withing one to two days after the accident the insurance agency will need to be notified.
+Within one to two days after the accident you will need to contact your insurance agency will need to be notified.
 They will submit a claim for the damage and contact the other driver(s) insurance company.
 The claims adjusters will review all documentation, pictures, police reports, etc. and determine who was at fault.

 Have questions about insuring your teen driver?
 We’d love to help!
 Email us at email@example.com with any questions or fill out this 10-second quote form to explore your policy options.